apache/fluo-yarn/README.md

         fluo-yarn start myapp conf/fluo-yarn.properties

    The commands will retrieve your application configuration and observer jars (using your application name) before starting the application in YARN.
+The command will output a YARN application ID that can be used to find your application in the YARN resource manager and view its logs.

 ## Manage Fluo application in YARN

 Except for stopping your application in YARN, the `fluo` script can be used to manage your application using the `scan` and `wait` commands.
-See Fluo's [install instruction][install] for more information.
+See [Fluo's application instructions][application] for more information.

 When you want you stop your Fluo application, use the the YARN resource manager or the `yarn application -kill <App ID>` to stop the application in YARN.